Kat Cammack: Abortion

-Cammack is anti-abortion and co-chair of the Congressional Pro-Life Caucus.
+Cammack is co-chair of the Congressional Pro-Life Caucus.
 She believes states should determine their abortion laws, and abortion should be allowed only in extreme cases in the first trimester.
 In 2022, she cosponsored a bill to ban abortions nationwide past 15 weeks.
 During her campaign, she released an advertisement in which she said that, when her mother was pregnant with her, she was advised by doctors to have an abortion, but chose not to.

+Cammack had a life-threatening ectopic pregnancy in 2024 and was delayed treatment (Intramuscular methotrexate, which terminates the embryo) due to Florida's abortion ban.

+Cammack opposes abortion but "supports exceptions for reported cases of rape and incest in the first trimester and in instances in which the mother’s life is at risk."

 Congressional term limits

 In March 2020, Cammack signed the U.S. Term Limits pledge.
 She said that a "limit on the time an individual can serve brings new ideas to Capitol Hill."

 Economy

 Cammack cosponsored a bill to expand federal home loans for first responders and educators.
 The bill, introduced in May 2021, has not passed out of committee.

 Education

 Cammack has called U.S. college campuses "indoctrination camps" and claimed that conservative students are under attack.